-Sony has taken to its official blog to talk up its history of smartphone innovation, pointing out a number of areas where it was first to market.
+With the launch of the Sony Xperia XZ3 approaching fast (not that the name has been confirmed yet but we're going with it) Sony has taken to its official blog to talk up its history of smartphone innovation.
+It's pointed out a number of areas where it was first to market.

 "Smartphone innovation has always been at the core of Sony Mobile engineers’ design philosophy, but you probably don’t realise just how many of the features that Xperia users take for granted were world-firsts that changed the way we use our phones," the Sony Mobile Team writes.

 - 5G Sony Xperia will pave the way to "week-long" battery life